-We have already discussed about prophase-I of the meiosis stages.
-Now we are going to discuss about the other meiosis stages.
+You have already know about prophase-I of the meiosis stages.
+Now you are going to have a discussion about the other meiosis stages.

 The important events of this phase are: (i) in animal cell, spindle is formed between the two centrioles, apart of 180°. (ii) homologous pair of chromosomes are arranged on the equatorial plane in such a way that their centromeres remain on the two sides of the metaphase plate directed towards the opposite poles, while their chromatids remain at the metaphase plate. (iii) the repulsive force between the homologous chromosomes increase which tend to separate them.